YingHongTham/wormwiring/README.md

 (select * from contin where type = 'neuron' and count = 0;)
 and this seems to freeze everything, (importerApp.viewer.controls.target becomes NaN and camera.position too)

+TODO volume viewer better feedback on volume availability (perhaps show on the cell selector dialog which volumes are available)

+TODO get a list of synapses with errors; e.g. contin 445 has inconsistent cells as you go through the sections in object
+(the fromObj has 1314, 1315, 1333, 1332, 1312, 1313,
+the first 4 are from AIBR, and the last 2 are from RICR)

+another error is the different number of toObj's
+(this is also seen in contin 445)

+TODO combine all obj files manually.. loading them all into blender takes too long